cognifex/voice2notion/README.md

 python -m cursor_tool              # start the recorder and transcriber
 ```

-When configuring, press the desired key combination and release it to
+When configuring, press the desired key combination and then hit ``Enter``
-confirm.
-Press Enter without a combination to keep the current value.
-If
+to confirm.
+Pressing ``Enter`` alone keeps the current value.
+The chosen
-the ``keyboard`` package is unavailable, you can type the shortcuts
+hotkeys are displayed in a readable form.
+If the ``keyboard`` package is
-manually and the tool falls back to ``pynput`` for handling them.
+unavailable, you can type the shortcuts manually and the tool falls back to
+``pynput`` for handling them.

 After the models finish loading, the tool prints the active hotkeys so you
 know how to start and stop recording.